Sniper711/DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

    Congratulations.
 You can start using Jupyter Notebook editor, with NVIDIA GPU accelerated Docker platform for DL coding.

    **Every time Start DL Coding:**
-   1. Boot from Ubuntu USB Drive, the Ubuntu login password = **`nvidia`**
+   A. Boot from restored Ubuntu USB Drive, the Ubuntu login password = **`nvidia`**
-   2. Press hot keys 'ctrl'+'alt'+'t' to launch Ubuntu terminal window.
+   B. Press hot keys 'ctrl'+'alt'+'t' to launch Ubuntu terminal window.
-   3. Type command **`sudo docker start -ai tensorflowkeras`** to run the 'tensorflowkeras' docker image.
+   C. Type command **`sudo docker start -ai tensorflowkeras`** to run the 'tensorflowkeras' docker image.
       Ubuntu login password = **`nvidia`**
    ![](/photo/Picture3a.png)
-   4. It will show a link, right click mouse to open that link with Firefox.
+   D. It will show a link, right click mouse to open that link with Firefox.
    ![](/photo/Picture3b.png)
-   5. It's Jupyter Notebook, now you can start Deep Learning coding with NVIIDA GPU Accelerations.
+   E. It's Jupyter Notebook, now you can start Deep Learning coding with NVIIDA GPU Accelerations.
    ![](/photo/Picture3c.png)
    Congratulations!
 You are all set to go.